internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   }

-Downloads a stored file from a GridFS bucket.
+Downloads a stored file from a RethinkDBFS bucket.
 For languages that have a Stream abstraction, drivers SHOULD use that Stream abstraction.
 For languages that do not have a Stream abstraction, drivers MUST create an abstraction that supports streaming.